MilanKaur-01/cakeshop-phone-order/README.md

     dotnet run
     ```

-5. The application runs on localhost on the port mentioned in `launchSettings.json`. `http://localhost:port/swagger`.
+4. The application runs on localhost on the port mentioned in `launchSettings.json`. `http://localhost:port/swagger`.

-6. Register your local server into Azure Event Grid.
+5. Register your local server into Azure Event Grid.

-This step is required to receive the notifications for incoming call from Azure Communication Services.
+This step is required for the app to receive notifications for incoming calls from Azure Communication Services.

-Once you get your devtunnel url (run locally) or web app url running locally (step 4):
+Once you get your devtunnel URL (run locally) or web app URL running locally (step 4):
-1. From the right panel, select your Azure Communciation Resource, then click **Events**.
+1. From the right panel, select your Azure Communication Resource, then click **Events**.
 2. At the top, click **+ Event Subscription**.
-3. In Event Types, filter to to Event Types and choose **Incoming call**.
+3. In Event Types, filter to Event Types and choose **Incoming call**.
 4. In Endpoint details, choose **Webhook**.
 5. Make sure your local server is running before continuing to the next step.
 Endpoint setup needs to send signals to your server.
-6. Input webhook url as Endpoint, `https://[your server url]/api/event`.
+6. Input webhook URL as Endpoint, `https://[your server URL]/api/event`.
 7. Save the configuration.